 - Your employer requires you to provide regular oral or written reports about your work progress to a supervisor employed by your employer.

 - Your employer pays you by the hour, not the job or project.

-In addition, chances are good that you have always been an employee entitled to overtime pay under federal and Texas overtime law if your employer reclassified you as an "employee" after considering you an "independent contractor" or "contract labor" but your job duties and the nature of your relationship with the employer did not change.
+In addition, chances are good that you have always been an "employee" entitled to overtime pay under federal and Texas overtime law if your employer reclassifies you as an "employee" after recently calling you an "independent contractor," and your job duties and the nature of your relationship with the employer did not change.

-Dallas, Texas overtime lawyer Barry Hersh explains overtime rights in plain English and aggressively represents employees misclassified as independent contractors in overtime pay lawsuits.
-The Hersh Law Firm is available to pursue unpaid overtime claims for employees all over Texas, including Dallas, Fort Worth, Houston, Austin, El Paso, and San Antonio.
+Dallas overtime lawyer Barry Hersh explains overtime rights in plain English and aggressively represents employees misclassified as independent contractors in overtime pay lawsuits.
+Hersh Law Firm is available to pursue unpaid overtime claims for employees all over Texas, including Dallas, Fort Worth, Houston, Austin, El Paso, and San Antonio.
 To submit your claim for a free evaluation, contact us